Grassmannian Fusion Frames: Grassmannian fusion frames

 A tight fusion frame consisting of equal dimensional subspaces with equal pairwise chordal distances is an \emph{equi-distance tight fusion frame}. \end{defn} Similar to (\ref{eqn:tight}), a fusion frame is tight with bound $A$ if and only if

-We note that a more general definition of fusion frame exists which incorporates weights \cite{CCHK09}; however, that definition will not be used in this paper.
+For the remainder of this paper, we will assume that our weights $\nu_i$ are all equal to $1$ (as in done in \cite{GrassFus} and elsewhere).
 Fusion frames may either be viewed as generalizations of frames or special types of frames.
 In the former sense, we are merely replacing the projections (modulo constant multiples) of vectors $x \in \mathbb{F}^M$ (on line (\ref{eqn:1})) onto the subspace spanned by each frame vector with projections onto spaces of dimensions possibly higher than $1$.
 In the latter sense, we may see a fusion frame as a frame with subcollections of frame vectors which group in \emph{nice} ways.
 As is common in the literature, \emph{nice} is an oversimplification of some very deep properties.
 In fact, splitting frames into such sub-collections is related to the (in)famous Feichtinger Conjecture \cite{CKS08}.
 We shall make use of the following simple lemma in later proofs. \begin{lem} Assume that $\lbrace \mathcal{W}_i \rbrace_{i=1}^N$ is a collection of subspaces in $\mathbb{F}^M$ with corresponding orthonormal bases $\lbrace e^i_j \rbrace_{j=1}^{m_i}$.
 Then $\lbrace \mathcal{W}_i \rbrace_{i=1}^N$ is a tight fusion frame if

 has equal-norm orthogonal rows. \end{lem} \begin{proof} It suffices to show that (\ref{eqn:tight2}) holds.
 Label the rows of $L^t$ as $\{ f_1, f_2, \hdots, f_M \}$ and the rows of $\left( e^i_1 \vert e^i_2 \vert \cdots \vert e^i_{m_i} \right)$ as $\lbrace f^i_1, f^i_2, \cdots, f^i_M \rbrace$ Then